Notes on the Geography of Northern India: Calcutta Again (2018)

 In 2015 the government made another stab at banning non-motorized transport and again ran into objections.
-Here's one from change.org: "such a ban is socially non-inclusive, inequitable and environmentally hazardous and is a suicide note for our beautiful city of joy."
+Here's one from change.org: "Such a ban is socially non-inclusive, inequitable and environmentally hazardous and is a suicide note for our beautiful city of joy."

 City of joy?
 Well, maybe.
-It's not like customers at Starbucks radiate divine light.

 We're back at the St. Andrew's corner, with BBD Bagh on the right.
 Straight ahead is the old telegraph office, backed up by the United Bank building, from 1971.
 The only historic building on the left is under the crane hook.